 In our modern American society, we have become reliant on fast, cheap food.
 I’m sure all of you know in some way or another that trans fats are bad for you.
 But do you know why?

 Let’s first look at the history.
 Trans fats or partially hydrogenated oil is a man-made substance that was introduced around the first part of the 20th century.
 It is a preservative that keeps food fresher longer and gives foods a more tempting texture and taste.

 And what famous “food” heralded this new and exciting additive?
 Well none other than Crisco.

 Yes, Crisco.
 That white, waxy-like substance that is still on our grocery store shelves today.

-Eventually trans fats moved to margarine in the 1940s and eventually moved on to other foods that have a long shelf life.
+Eventually these fats moved to margarine in the 1940s and eventually moved on to other foods that have a long shelf life.
 Cookies, crackers and potato chips are just a few examples.
 In the 1980s, health advocacy groups were in an uproar over the saturated fat content in fast food meals.
 So what did the fast food industry do to quell the criticism?

 They switched to partially hydrogenated oils instead of beef tallow and tropical fats that were high in saturated fat.
 So in essence, fast food was actually healthier for you before 1984.